Skip to main content

 Graduate Degree Programs in History and Public History

-Designed to give our history students the flexibility to create a plan of study that matches their interests, while simultaneously providing a breadth of training in different fields.
+Designed to give our history students the flexibility to create a plan of study that matches their interests, while simultaneously providing a breadth of training in multiple fields.

 Spotlight of WVU alumni and Ph.D Candidate Rachael Nicholas giving a presentation at the Gettysburg Visitors Center.
 Image credit to the National Park Service.
 Meet Rachael Nicholas